 7. Parents have a greater understanding of the financial implications of teen's career decisions.

 While teens understand the concepts of tuition fees, student debt and starting salaries, parents have a more concrete understanding the costs of education, and the impact it can have on one's career.
 Further, many parents are asking themselves how they want to support their kids moving forward, and for how long.

 I hope you found these insights useful and that you might share them with other parents of teenagers and young adults.
 I would like to extend a big thank you to the parents who shared their stories with me.
 Your words will surely have an impact on other parents who are in a similar position.

 Is your teenager stuck?

-You both know that they have great potential, but they haven't found the right outlet yet.
+You know that they have great potential, but they haven't found the right outlet yet.
 When it comes to their plans for the future, they don't know where to start.
-Perhaps this has already cause them frustration, or even some stress and anxiety.
+Perhaps this has already cause them frustration, or even stress and anxiety.

-They have tried online research, quizzes and other services, yet they still feel 'lost.'
+They have tried online research, quizzes and other services, yet they still feel lost.
 At this point, instead of taking action, they are stalling.
 Unfortunately, they may have forgotten that the world needs them.
 They may no longer see a path towards happiness and fulfillment.
 It is becoming difficult for them to imagine a way forward.

 My online, interactive course shows an easier way: a step-by-step process for teens to discover who they are, the impact they want to have on the world and the education program that will get them there.
-To learn more, visit the course registration page and help them start creating an exciting future.
+To learn more, visit the course page and help them start creating an exciting future.